Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Star formation rates

-The SFR estimate at a given $z$ is the sum over contributions from each binary '$b$', averaged over its delay time:
+The broken power law time-delay distribution is motivated by the fit to the actual time-delay distribution as shown in Figure 11 of \citet{2017MNRAS.471.4702B} for FS1 compact binaries.
+The time-delay distribution $t^{-1}$ is based on the best fit for the Pop I+II compact binaries (M30B time-delay data is available on the StarTrack\footnote{http://www.syntheticuniverse.org/} website).
+The SFR estimate at a given $z$ is the sum over contributions from each binary `$b$', averaged over its delay time:

-for $ z^b_{\rm ini} \equiv z(t^b_{\rm mer}-t^b_{\rm del})$. $M_{\rm sim}$ is a constant, dependent on the formation scenario.
-Thus $M_{\rm sim}$ provides a normalisation for a formation channel.
-We assume two different values for minimum time delay $t_{\rm del, min} = 0.03$ and $0.05$ Gyr. $t_{\rm H}$ is the Hubble time.
-In this analysis, we normalise the SFR to one since the goal is to estimate the functional form of SFR with redshift.
-We therefore remove any dependence on the formation channel by removing the dependence on $M_{\rm sim}$ in case of the Mock 1 and Mock 2 where all the binaries are assumed to be from a single population.
-In case of Mock 3, where we have a mixed population, our algorithm estimates a rate-weighted SFR as a function of redshift instead of the true sum of two individual SFRs.
-We denote these rate-weighted SFR as $\rm SFR^{'}$.
+for $ z^b_{\rm ini} \equiv z(t^b_{\rm mer}-t^b_{\rm del})$. $M_{\rm sim}$ is a constant, and is dependent on the formation scenario.
+Thus, $M_{\rm sim}$ provides a normalisation for a formation channel.
+We assume two different values for minimum time delay: $t_{\rm del, min} = 0.03$ and $0.05$ Gyr.
+We denote the Hubble time $t_{\rm H}$ .
+In this analysis, we normalise the SFR to one, because the goal is to estimate the functional form of the SFR with redshift.
+We therefore remove any dependence on the formation channel by removing the dependence on $M_{\rm sim}$ in the case of Mock 1 and Mock 2 populations, where all the binaries are assumed to be from a single population.
+In the case of Mock 3, where we have a mixed population, our algorithm estimates a merger-rate-weighted SFR as a function of redshift instead of the true sum of two individual SFRs.
+We denote this merger-rate-weighted SFR as $\rm SFR^{'}$.

-It should also be noted that while the three mock populations constructed in this analysis are built with the time delay distribution which was the output of the StarTrack code and so encodes the uncertainties for the formation channel parameters, we reconstruct the SFR assuming three different time delay $t_{\rm del}$ distributions described above.
-We compare the estimated values of the SFRs with the true value of the SFR by calculating the relative entropy (RE) or Kullback–Leibler divergence ($D_{KL}$) \citep{cover1999elements, kullback1951information,2014arXiv1404.2000S}.
-RE or $D_{KL}$ quantifies how close a given probability distribution $p = {p_i}$ is to a given model distribution $q = {q_i}$.
+It should also be noted that while the three mock populations constructed in this analysis are built with the time-delay distribution that was the output of the StarTrack code and so encode the uncertainties for the formation channel parameters, we reconstruct the SFR assuming the three different time-delay $t_{\rm del}$ distributions described above.
+We compare the estimated values of the SFRs with the true value of the SFR by calculating the relative entropy (RE), otherwise known as the Kullback–Leibler divergence ($D_{KL}$) \citep{cover1999elements, kullback1951information,2014arXiv1404.2000S}.
+RE, or $D_{KL}$, quantifies how close a given probability distribution $p = {p_i}$ is to a given model distribution $q = {q_i}$.
 It can also be said that the $D_{KL}(p||q)$ is a measure of the inaccuracy of the assumption that the distribution is $q$ when the true distribution is $p$: